PramaAditya/n8n-advance-gemini-node/README_TEMPLATE.md

    - **Important**: Keep this key secure and never share it publicly

 4. **Configure in n8n**
-   - Add a Nano Banana node to your workflow
+   - Add a Nano Banana Pro node to your workflow
    - Click on the credential dropdown
    - Select "Create New"
    - Choose "AI Studio Credentials API"